Faith-5000/Faith/README.md

 It is not just about passion!
 You must be able to
                         motivate yourself to push through the 10 hours of debugging just to realize you forgot a semi-colon.
 That requires dedication and a willingness to make your application the best it can be.
+I am a self-motivated learner because I seek out learning opportunities and do my very best to succeed no matter how hard it gets.

 # Skills & Abilities
 - IOS Development